MauroAbidalCarrer/raidium_challenge/notes.md

     - felzenszwalb

 ideas:
-- find some way of loss normalization?
+- optimization:
     - Use float/int8 convolution ? that would be dope
     - make dice score run on pytorch?
-- asynchronize train/evaluate?
+- model performance:
+    - find some way of loss normalization?
     - Use swinVIT
     - Use float32 all the way
     - use blur and gaussian noise for data aug

 todo:
+- save images on wandb
 - save checkpoint as artifact on wandb

-- save images on wandb
-- train segmentation decoder
+at the end of the competion:
 - make the repo veeeeeeeery clean, so I can flex it to everyone
     - create a second repo and delete this one?
     - Try to use monai loss/metrics when possible to reduce code base size.